 04 of 06

 One of the most common questions and concerns about Parvovirus is how long it lasts and how to disinfect the environment.
 This is especially important if a new puppy will be brought into a possibly contaminated area.

 Parvovirus can survive for months in the environment, especially if there are cool and moist conditions.
-To disinfect the environment of Parvo, you must clean up any feces or vomit and then treat the area with bleach products.
-Bleach is the only effective way to kill the virus in the environment.Continue to 5 of 6 below.
+Most disinfectants will not kill parvo, which is why bleach is considered the most preferred way for owners at home to kill the parvovirus in the environment.Continue to 5 of 6 below.

 05 of 06